Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Consider reducing pay rather than eliminating it.

-But before you make the decision to stop paying for services altogether, Zoe Wolpert, Portfolio Manager at Wealthsimple, suggests that, if it’s possible (based on your budget’s bottom line) you simply reduce payment.
-“Ask yourself what you can afford on a regular basis,” she says.“Try and work out what might be a suitable way to help until things turn around.”
+But before you make the decision to stop paying for services altogether, Zoe Wolpert, advisor at Wealthsimple, suggests that, if it’s possible (based on your budget’s bottom line) you simply reduce payment.
+“Ask yourself what you can afford on a regular basis,” she says.
+“Try and work out what might be a suitable way to help until things turn around.”

 Tough conversations are better than no conversations.